 Backpack: A good backpack is key to a comfortable hiking trip.
-Pick one that’s lightweight and big enough to hold all your hiking essentials, but not so big that you’re tempted to over pack.
+The right backpack for you will depend on personal fit and the length of your trip (along with how much you’ll be carrying.)
+For a short hike, pick a backpack that’s lightweight and big enough to hold all your hiking essentials, but not so big that you’re tempted to overpack.
 The Hyperlite Mountain Gear Daybreak Ultralight Daypack is one of the lightest daypacks out there, weighing in at just 1.26 pounds.
 The light weight doesn’t mean that important features are skimped on—it still has comfortable padded straps, a hip belt that can be stashed away, a water-resistant exterior, and a padded back panel.
 Keep your backpack organized with Hyperlite Mountain Gear’s Stuff Sacks which are equally lightweight.
 Bonus: All Hyperlite gear is hand-made in Maine.

-Water Bottle: If you don’t want to carry a ton of water on a long hike, or just want to be prepared in case of an emergency, the Lifestraw Flex is a good choice for a water bottle.
-The included filter removes bacteria, parasites, and chemicals, so that you can safely and quickly drink from any water source you find.
-The soft bottle is lightweight, easy to pack, and simple to drink from.
+Water Bottle: If you don’t want to carry a ton of water on a long hike, or just want to be prepared in case of an emergency, the Lifestraw Peak Series is a good choice for a water bottle.
+The included filter removes bacteria, parasites, and microplastics, so that you can safely and quickly drink from any water source you find.
+The soft bottle is lightweight, easy to pack, and collapsible when not in use.

 Portable Battery: Don’t be stuck with a dead phone in an emergency.
-The Goal Zero Sherpa 100 PD QI won’t take up too much room in your pack, and, for certain compatible devices, offers wireless charging.
-If you get lost, having a charged cell phone is essential.
+The Biolite Charge 80 PD won’t take up too much room in your pack and can charge anything from a smartphone to a 13″ laptop.

 Trekking Poles: A good set of hiking poles can help save your knees from strain on the descent, and prevent slips and falls on tough terrain or muddy trails.
-I like the LEKI Micro Vario Carbon AS Trekking Poles, which break down to packable size, and fast thanks to its easy-access release mechanism.
-With a hollow shaft made from high modulus carbon fiber, these polls are lightweight and perfect for an on-the-go hiker, coming in at a mere 8.9 ounces.
+I like LEKI’s Cressida FX Carbon poles, which quickly break down to a packable size, making them easy to store in your backpack when you’re not using them.
+With a hollow shaft made from a lightweight carbon fiber, these poles won’t weigh you down, coming in at a mere 8.64 ounces.

 Hiking Essentials: Footwear